-I’m not a new comer when it comes to home curing meat.
-Oh no – let us not forget The Beast of 2011 (my first attempt of home made pastrami) and the slightly furry pancetta that maybe didn’t get as much attention and love that it should of gotten.
+I’m not a newcomer when it comes to home curing meat.
+Oh no – let us not forget The Beast of 2011 (my first attempt of homemade pastrami) and the slightly furry pancetta that maybe didn’t get as much attention and love that it should have gotten.

-- The next day pour off any liquid that has come out of the belly, the process of osmosis (that’s right your GCSE Biology is coming into play here!)
+- The next day, pour off any liquid that has come out of the belly.
 Sprinkle more of the cure over the belly until nicely covered.
 Cover and place in the fridge and repeat each day for 7 days in total.

 - When ready to use, I rinsed the belly off under some running water to remove any excess water, pat dry with kitchen towel and wrap in parchment until needed.

-2. Add the flour and cook over a low heat for 2 minutes, this will start to rupture the starch cells, which will then thicken the added milk.
+- Add the flour and cook over low heat for 2 minutes, this will start to rupture the starch cells, which will then thicken the added milk.

-3. Slowly add the milk, keep stirring until it is at a beautiful thick consistency.
+- Slowly add the milk, keep stirring until it is at a beautifully thick consistency.
 You may or may not use up all the milk or need a splash more depending on what consistency you fancy.

 There isn’t a picture of the finished dish as it was just too x-rated.

 Save this article to Pinterest, pin the below image!